 Chemotherapy.
 This is the main way to treat AML.
 The treatment uses strong medicines to kill cancer cells.
 The chemo medicines are put into your blood.
 The goal is to kill the AML cells quickly and put the cancer into remission.
 Remission means there are no signs of cancer in your body.

 Stem cell transplant with high-dose chemotherapy.
-If the normal doses of chemo don't work, you may need very high doses of chemo.
+If the normal doses of chemo don't work, or if the leukemia is expected to relapse, you may need very high doses of chemo.
 These high doses can damage the stem cells in your bone marrow.
 Blood stem cells are the "starter" cells for new blood cells.
 Sometimes, high-dose chemo is used to kill all your stem cells.
 Then you're given stem cells from a volunteer donor.
 Over time, they go into your bone marrow and restore your body's ability to make blood cells.
 This is called a stem cell transplant.